Mathews-Tom/sage-dev/commands/enhance.md

 6. Enhancement priorities are clearly justified
 7. Implementation considerations are practical
 8. Report is structured for technical and business decision-making
-9. Enhancement roadmap aligns with system capabilities
+9. Enhancement blueprint aligns with system capabilities
 10. Competitive differentiation opportunities are clearly articulated